 Upon completion of the course, a successful student will be able to:

-- Practice courageous leadership strategies and interventions to demonstrate courageous leadership in action.
+- Practice courageous leadership strategies and interventions;

 Learn more about Courageous Leadership from program faculty on the Institute for Transformational Leadership's Podcast.

 Graduates from the School of Continuing Studies at Georgetown University are eligible for a 10% alumni discount on select ITL courses, workshops, and seminars (certificate programs excluded).
 Send an email to ITLprograms@georgetown.edu to learn about your eligibility.